ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

     * The reference person will submit the form, the spouse will be listed as the joint filer.
     * There does not need to be persistence in who files jointly, it can be re-drawn each year.
 - All other non-married simulants in a household with a W2 or 1099 will file separately, based on the income rules above (e.g., a low-income earner in a house with other earners will be randomly assigned to file or not file, independent of others in the household).
 Please note that simulants can BOTH be claimed as a dependent AND file their own taxes.
-- All simulants eligible to be dependents will be claimed.
-To be eligible, the simulant must either:
+- Simulants eligible to be dependents must qualify as ONE of the following:
-    * Be under the age of 19
+    * Be under the age of 19 (less than or equal to 18)
     * OR be less than 24, in GQ in college, and earn less than $10,000
-    * OR be any age, but NOT "housemate/roommate" or "other nonrelative" to whoever is claiming them and earn less than $4300
+    * OR be any age, but be either a relative (NOT "housemate/roommate" or "other nonrelative") of the reference person, or be the reference person and earn less than $4300
-- An eligible simulant will be claimed by:
+- An eligible simulant will be claimed in the below order of options:
-    * The defined "guardian" from initialization OR "parent" from birth (Note: if there are two parents/guardians and they are not filing jointly, assign the simulant randomly to one)
+    * The defined "guardian" (Note: if there are two parents/guardians and they are not filing jointly, assign the simulant randomly to one)
-    * If there is not a parent/guardian tracked, they will randomly be assigned to a tax-filing relative (not housemate or other non-relative) in the household
+    * If there is not a "guardian" they will be randomly assigned to any relative (reference person OR relative of the reference person (NOT roommate or non-relative)) or a relative of themselves (if they are the reference person)
+    *  If there is no one found to claim them, they will remain unclaimed.
+This is most common for sims in GQ's but there might be other cases

 **Data Errors/Noise**